matplotlib/matplotlib/doc/devel/MEP/MEP19.rst

    (This would not replace the static documentation for stable releases as a default).

 #.
-The test systems should be managable by multiple developers, so
+The test systems should be manageable by multiple developers, so
    that no single person becomes a bottleneck.
 (Travis-CI's design does this well -- storing build configuration in the git repository, rather than elsewhere, is a very good design.)